salzman-lab/SPLASH/docs/output.md

 6. sample: sample ID, corresponding to the fastq file from which the consensus sequence was built
 7. anchor: anchor sequence of the consensus sequence
 8. consensus: consensus sequence from which the called exons are called from
-9. anchor_local_gene: when the anchor is aligned in bowtie2 end-to-end mode, a unique list of annotated genes that have any intersection with the anchor genome alignment
+9. anchor_gene: when the anchor is aligned in bowtie2 end-to-end mode, a unique list of annotated genes that have any intersection with the anchor genome alignment
 10. anchor_end_to_end_gene: when the anchor is aligned in bowtie2 local mode, a unique list of annotated genes that have any intersection with the anchor genome alignment
 11. consensus_gene: a list of unique genes that have any intersection with the consensus` called exons
 12. consensus_reported_aligment: the consensus sequence’s alignment, as reported by STAR